THE SWADESHI MOVEMENT AND THE PARTITION OF BENGAL

 - Sending deputation to England to prevent the Indian point of view before the members of Parliament and the bar of the British public opinion.

-- The economic demands of the Moderates included:
+The Political demands of the Moderate leaders included:

 - Equitable apportionment of military expenditure between India and Britain.
 Reduction of military expenditure.